GertKanter/autosys/README.md

 ### Note about ROS2

-We're not focusing on ROS2 in this school but a starting point for this journey can be [this](https://github.com/ros2/ros2/wiki/Colcon-Tutorial) tutorial.
-As there are very few guides/materials about ROS2 and ROS2 is still under heavy development it is not recommended for inexperienced developers (this is especially true for testing).
+Why not use ROS2 in this course?
+ROS2 Dashing Diademata was released at the end of May 2019.
+As it currently stands, there are still many packages that have not been ported to ROS2 and there are still significant changes made to the design and build systems.
+There is also a lack of good cohesive documentation/tutorials and examples which increases the learning difficulty.
+As this is not strictly a ROS course, we believe that it will be easier and more time efficient to understand the big picture using ROS1.

+An article about the reasoning [why ROS2](http://design.ros2.org/articles/why_ros2.html) is needed.

 ## Unit testing in ROS